rtmigo/dmk_py/README.md

 3) 96-bit urandom **block nonce** is generated for each block.

-4) To indicate that a block refers to the secret name, we write a 256-bit hash to the beginning of the block.
+4) To indicate that a block refers to the secret name, we add a 256-bit hash to the beginning of the block.
 It is a **Blake2s** hash derived from private key (2) + block nonce (3).